 John Piekos leads Cazena's engineering organization in developing intelligent, automated big data as a service technologies.
 He has over 30 years of experience leading teams and building software, delivering both enterprise and cloud-based solutions.
 John has held technical leadership positions at several companies, most recently at VoltDB.
 As VP of Engineering and Chief Security Officer, he was responsible for product development, security, QA, documentation, customer support and success.
 Previously, at Progress Software he led the OpenEdge database, ObjectStore database and Orbix product lines.
 John was also vice president of Web Engineering at EasyAsk, and chief architect Novera Software, where he led the effort to build the industry's first Java Application Server.
 John holds a MS in Computer Science from Worcester Polytechnic Institute and BS in Computer Science from the University of Lowell.

-Dan Stair is a Principal Engineer with Cazena’s Data Lake team.
+Dan Stair is a Big Data Architect with Cazena’s Data Lake team.
 He has years of experience developing and running high-performance databases and Hadoop clusters.
 At Cazena, Dan focuses on developing software and processes that make cloud data platform deployments automated, efficient and secure.
 He also works closely with companies to configure and optimize cloud data environments for unique requirements across a wide variety of industries.
 Dan brings a diverse background to the role, having previously worked as a senior analyst providing strategic and quantitative insights to healthcare, technology, and finance firms involved in high-stakes litigation.
 Dan holds a B.A. in Economics from Swarthmore College, as well as numerous technical and engineering certifications.